-Moody's Investors Service, Inc., Standard & Poor's Ratings Services and Fitch Ratings have assigned ratings of "A2"(stable outlook), " " and " " respectively, to the Bonds.
+Moody's Investors Service, Inc., Standard & Poor's Ratings Services and Fitch Ratings have assigned ratings of "A2" (stable outlook), "A+" (negative outlook) and "A" (stable outlook) respectively, to the Bonds.

-Standard & Poor's Ratings Services and Fitch Ratings have assigned ratings of " " and " " respectively, to the Notes.
+Standard & Poor's Ratings Services and Fitch Ratings have assigned ratings of "SP-1+" and "F1" respectively, to the Notes.